Need to know

-This may mean you think you need to have a Gold level of cover to make a claim for insulin pumps on your private health insurance.
+This may mean you think you need to have an expensive Gold level of cover to make a claim for insulin pumps on your private health insurance.

 However, if insulin pump coverage is the only aspect of top-level Gold cover that you require, you could be paying more than you need to.
-Our CHOICE experts have uncovered four Bronze policies that include coverage for insulin pumps.
-One of the cheapest of these is the Medibank Bronze Plus Progress with a $750 excess (there are cheaper Bronze policies if you don't require insulin pumps – compare different policies to find the best policy for your circumstances).
+Our CHOICE health insurance experts found some cheaper Bronze policies that include cover for insulin pumps.
+They include:

 Private health insurers negotiate charge agreements with private hospitals around Australia.

-If you are admitted to a hospital that your insurer does not have an agreement with, you could find yourself facing some unexpected out-of-pocket costs, for example, a daily charge for accommodation.
+If you're admitted to a hospital that your insurer doesn't have an agreement with, you could find yourself facing some unexpected out-of-pocket costs, for example, a daily charge for accommodation.

 If you need to go to hospital and you have private health insurance, call your fund and ask which hospitals they have an agreement with so you're protected.